 Our stock price may be volatile and could be subject to wide fluctuations in response to various factors, some of which are beyond our control.
-The stock market in general, and the market for smaller pharmaceutical and biotechnology companies in particular, have experienced extreme volatility that has often been unrelated to the operating performance of particular companies.
+The stock market in general, and the market for smaller pharmaceutical and biotechnology companies in particular, have experienced extreme volatility that has often been unrelated to the operating performance of particular companies, including as a result of short selling by institutional and retail investors.
 As a result of this volatility, our stockholders may not be able to sell their shares of common stock at or above the price at which they purchased their shares.
 The market price for our common stock may be influenced by many factors, including:

-- results of research, preclinical development activities and clinical trials for our product candidates and the timing of the receipt of such results; - the success of products or technologies that compete with our product candidates, including results of clinical trials of product candidates of our competitors; - the results of our efforts to in-license or acquire the rights to other product candidates and technologies for the treatment of retinal diseases; - developments or disputes concerning patent applications, issued patents or other proprietary rights; - the recruitment or departure of key personnel; - the level of expenses related to any of our product candidates or development programs; - actual or anticipated changes in estimates as to financial results, development timelines or recommendations by securities analysts; - variations in our financial results or those of companies that are perceived to be similar to us; - changes in the structure of healthcare payment systems; - market conditions in the pharmaceutical and biotechnology sectors; - general economic, industry and market conditions; - political, regulatory or legal developments in the United States and other countries; and - the other factors described in this "Risk Factors" section.
+- results of research, preclinical development activities and clinical trials for our product candidates and the timing of the receipt of such results; - the success of products or technologies that compete with our product candidates, including results of clinical trials of product candidates of our competitors; - actual or anticipated changes in estimates as to financial results, development timelines or recommendations by securities analysts; - the level of expenses related to any of our product candidates or development programs; - variations in our financial results or those of companies that are perceived to be similar to us; - the recruitment or departure of key personnel; - the results of our efforts to in-license or acquire the rights to other product candidates and technologies for the treatment of retinal diseases; - developments or disputes concerning patent applications, issued patents or other proprietary rights; - relevant scientific and medical developments; - changes in the structure of healthcare payment systems; - market conditions in the pharmaceutical and biotechnology sectors;

+- general economic, industry and market conditions, such as those caused by the COVID-19 pandemic; - political, social, regulatory or legal developments in the United States and other countries; and - the other factors described in this "Risk Factors" section.

+In addition, the COVID-19 pandemic has caused significant disruptions in the financial markets, and may continue to cause such disruptions, and has also impacted, and may continue to impact, the volatility of our stock price and trading in our stock.
 Following periods of volatility in the market price of a company's stock, securities class-action litigation has often been instituted against that company.
 For example, we and certain of our current and former executive officers have been named as defendants in a purported class action lawsuit and a related shareholder derivative action following our announcement in December 2016 of the initial, top-line results from the first two of our Phase 3 Fovista trials for the treatment of wet AMD.
-See Part I, Item 3 of this Annual Report on Form 10-K and in this "Risk Factors" section, "Risks Related to Our Business Plan, Financial Position and Need for Additional Capital-We and certain of our current and former executive officers have been named as defendants in lawsuits that could result in substantial costs and divert management's attention."
-These proceedings and other similar litigation, if instituted against us, could cause us to incur substantial costs to defend such claims and divert management's attention and resources, which could seriously harm our business.
+See "Risks Related to Our Business Plan, Financial Position and Need for Additional Capital-We and certain of our current and former executive officers have been named as defendants in lawsuits that could result in substantial costs and divert management's attention."
+These proceedings and other similar litigation, if instituted against us, could cause us to incur substantial costs to defend such claims and divert management's attention and resources, which could seriously harm our business, and cause additional volatility in the price of our common stock.